s25770-pj/NAI/Z2_SELF_GUIDED_MISSILE/README.md

 # Automated Anti-Aircraft Defense System

 ## Description
 The Automated Anti-Aircraft Defense System leverages **fuzzy logic** to assess and respond to airborne threats.
-The system is structured into three distinct modules that work in sequence to ensure a swift, accurate, and efficient response to incoming threats.
+The system is structured into three modules that work closely together to ensure a swift, accurate, and efficient response to incoming threats.

 ## Modules